TBOpen/shim-review/README.md

  CVE-2020-10713, CVE-2020-14308, CVE-2020-14309, CVE-2020-14310, CVE-2020-14311,
  CVE-2020-15705, and if you are shipping the shim_lock module CVE-2021-3418
 -------------------------------------------------------------------------------
-Yes, I'll be using Ubuntu 2.04 version with latest patches, waiting a few days to see if they release one with 2.06 once that is released and using that.
+Yes, I'll be using Ubuntu 20.04.2 GRUB 2.04 version with latest patches.
+Keeping an eye out on: https://ubuntu.com/security/cve?q=&package=grub2

 -------------------------------------------------------------------------------
 What exact implementation of Secureboot in GRUB2 ( if this is your bootloader ) you have ?